Top Five Small Business Tax Mistakes

 This article addresses the top five small business tax pitfalls observed by the author in his tax and business law practice.
 Each issue is followed by suggestions and techniques to help the reader manage the problem area appropriately.

 Combining Business and Personal Bank and Credit Card Accounts.
 One of the most prevalent problems observed in small businesses is commingling of business and personal bank and credit card accounts.
 This creates a number of issues.
 First, if the business is incorporated or set up as a limited liability company, the liability protection offered by the entity is jeopardized when funds are commingled and the business is treated as the owner’s “alter ego” instead of respected as a separate legal entity.
 Second, this practice often results in deductible expenses being understated or overstated on tax returns because business expenses are forgotten and omitted or personal expenses are improperly included.
+Businesses can learn how to start a 501c3 organization to get tax exemptions and manage their expenses well, as one solution.
 Third, it becomes more difficult to accurately include all income and expenses in the business’s regular financial reports, so the owner does not have correct, timely information to gauge the business’s progress and identify opportunities or make course corrections.
 The proper way to address this problem is to run all business income and expenses through the business’s bank accounts and business credit card accounts (or credit card accounts that are used only for business expenses).
 These are the only statements that need to be included in the monthly bookkeeping.
 Any expenses that are paid personally or on a personal credit card should be reimbursed from the business account, categorized appropriately, and the receipt for the business expense should be kept on file by the business.
 Similarly, any personal expenses that are paid from a business account should be reimbursed by the owner or categorized as a distribution to the owner.
 This should not happen with regularity.
 Generally, checks should be written to the owner who will then pay his or her own personal expenses out of personal funds.

 Failing to Handle Employment Taxes and Sales Taxes Appropriately.
 Falling behind on employment taxes and sales taxes is a significant problem that often precedes the failure of a small business.
 These taxes should be highly feared and respected by every owner of a business with employees and/or retail sales subject to sales tax.
 The penalties for failing to meet required deadlines are severe and can accumulate very rapidly.
 In addition, many of these taxes can be fully or partly assessed against the owners and officers of the business even if the business shuts down.
 Unfortunately, many business owners view payment of these taxes as a last priority compared to other creditors.
 For the reasons listed above, these taxes should be considered top priority.
 In fact, the moment a business hires employees, a critical decision should be made concerning whether the business will hire a payroll company or professional to administer its payroll.
 Due to the potential penalties and personal liability involved, obtaining this assistance is highly advisable and in most cases, should be considered an additional implicit cost of hiring employees from day one.
 If a business owner intends to tackle this on his own, an exceptionally high level of organization and discipline is required.
 One final note on this point: care should be taken to make sure that (a) the business correctly reports payments to independent contractors; and that (b) employees are not mischaracterized as independent contractors.
 If persons who would be considered employees under applicable law are treated as independent contractors, a significant potential liability is created for the business, particularly if the relationship sours and the “non-employee” challenges the way the business handled its payroll.